Colin Murray: 2016–present: Departure from Talksport and return to 5 Live

 Despite a popular and successful run with Talksport, Murray announced he would be leaving the station with his final show being on 2 September 2016.
 Murray's decision to leave was triggered by the purchase of Talksport by Rupert Murdoch's News Corp, who in turn owns The Sun.
-Murray, a Liverpool fan, stated that he was concerned by the "inevitable closer association of the Station with the Sun newspaper".
-On September 12, Murray announced via his Twitter feed that he would be returning to BBC Radio 5 Live to host Fighting Talk.
-Since then, Colin has disappointed fans by announcing his resignation.
-During the coronavirus pandemic, Colin co-hosted 5 live "Coronavirus Call-In's" on BBC Radio 5 with Dr. Chris Smith.
-Murray also hosts the late evening show from 22.30 to 1.00 Monday to Thursday, which (during lockdown) included a virtual pub called The Lock-Inn which was broadcast via radio and Zoom.
+Murray, a Liverpool fan, stated that he was concerned by the "inevitable closer association of the station with the Sun newspaper".
+On 12 September, Murray announced via his Twitter feed that he would be returning to BBC Radio 5 Live to host Fighting Talk.
+In early 2023, Murray announced his resignation from Fighting Talk and Rick Edwards took over from its return from summer recess in September 2023.
+During the coronavirus pandemic, Murray co-hosted "Coronavirus Call-In's" on 5 Live with Dr. Chris Smith.
+Murray also hosted the late evening show from 22:30 to 01:00 on Monday-Thursday until January 2023, which (during lockdown) included a virtual pub called The Lock-Inn which was broadcast via radio and Zoom.